BradHutchings/Mmojo-Server-v2/README.md

 **[Get Started Now!](instructions/-Start-Here-TOC.md)**

 Welcome to Mmojo Server version 2!
-This project makes it easy to build and package the LLM server and other software from llama.cpp with some carefully selected extensions and enhancements.
+This project makes building and packaging the LLM server and other software from llama.cpp easy and approachable, with some carefully selected extensions and enhancements.
 Highlights:
 - Build and package Actual Portable Executable (APE) files that run on Linux, Windows, macOS operating systems across x86_64 and aarch64 (ARM64) architectures.
   - I am inspired by the original llamafile project.
-  - APE files can contain an LLM, user interface, certificates, and other support files.
+  - APE files can contain an LLM, user interface, certificates, and other support files &mdash; in one single executable file.
-  - Download and run the same executable file on x86_64 Linux and an ARM Raspberry Pi.
+  - Download and run the same executable file on x86_64 Linux and an ARM Raspberry Pi (for example).
 - Build and package CPU-optimized and GPU-enabled executables that run on specific operating systems and CPU architectures.
 - Coordinate testing and packaging across CPU and OS platforms with a file share on your network.
 - Instructions (aka "documentation") are extensive, continually maintained, and easy to follow.